 Instant yeast can be added directly to a bread recipe.
 There is no need to proof the yeast.
 Why?
 Again, according to Peter Reinhart, “Instant yeast comes on such small grains that it instantly hydrates when the dough hydrates so can be added directly to the flour.”
 It is often called quick rise yeast or bread machine yeast.
 Because of the way it is processed, you need to use slightly less instant yeast than active dry yeast in a recipe, about 25 percent less.

 Either way, it is best to keep both kinds of dried yeast in the refrigerator or freezer after the jar has been opened to maintain freshness.
-If your recipe calls for a packet of yeast, and you typically purchase your yeast in a jar like mine above, the conversion is 2 1/4 teaspoons per packet of yeast the the recipe calls for.
+If your recipe calls for a packet of yeast, and you typically purchase your yeast in a jar, the conversion is 2 1/4 teaspoons per packet of yeast the the recipe calls for.

 Source: The Bread Baker’s Apprentice